-- Participants may seek advising and registration one week prior to general registration, helping to ensure their first selection of courses.
+- Complete advising and registration one week prior to general registration, so you’ll get your first selection of courses.

 - Attend special events, such as the JCC president’s roundtable discussions.

 - Be recognized at the annual Honors reception and commencement after completing the program.

 - Earn an honors citation in your academic transcript after completing the program.